RyanSept/bucketlist-api/README.md

 ##Installation
 To install first navigate to the directory of your choice on your computer and run `git clone https://github.com/RyanSept/bucketlist-api.git` .

+Change into the app directory by running `cd BucketList`.

 After successfully doing this, call `git checkout develop` .

 Install the requirements using `pip install -r requirements.txt`.